 - 2.1 Total Points awarded by each Judge will be added together and divided by the number of judges to obtain the Average Total Points (to two decimal places).
 The Average Total Points is then multiplied by the Factor indicated on the individual test.
 Conversion to Penalty Points is achieved by subtracting the Factored Average Total Points from maximum possible points.
-Total Penalties Points are determined by adding any penalties imposed by the Judge at C to Penalty Points. - 2.2 Placings in the Driven Dressage competitions: - a. in Arena Trials and Driving Trials awarded to competitors in ascending order starting with the lowest Total Penalties. - b. in CDEs Penalties for Presentation (if held as a separate competition) are added to the Total Penalties in Driven Dressage.
-The Competitor with the lowest combined penalties for Dressage and Presentation will be awarded to competitors in ascending order starting with the lowest combined penalties. - 2.3 Placings in Dressage-only events, the final scores may be expressed in positive points for High Point awards, as a percentage of the maximum possible points, or as penalty points. - a.
-High Point awards are the highest Average Total Points less any penalty points imposed by the Judge at C, placed in descending order. - b.
+Total Penalties Points are determined by adding any penalties imposed by the Judge at C to Penalty Points. - 2.2 Placings in the Driven Dressage competitions: - a. in Arena Trials and Driving Trials awarded to competitors in ascending order starting with the lowest Total Penalties. - b.
+The Competitor with the lowest combined penalties for Dressage and Presentation will be awarded to competitors in ascending order starting with the lowest combined penalties. - 2.3 Placings in Dressage-only events, the final scores may be expressed in positive points for High Point awards, as a percentage of the maximum possible points, or as penalty points. - High Point awards are the highest Average Total Points less any penalty points imposed by the Judge at C, placed in descending order. - b.
 Percentage awards are the highest Average Total Points less any penalty points imposed by the Judge at C, expressed as a percentage of the maximum possible points, placed in descending order. - c.
 Penalty Point awards are the lowest Total Penalties placed in ascending order.